- 2018-present: Associate Dean (Research), School of Social Sciences & Humanities, Loughborough University

 Current postgraduate research students

-- Bethany Worley: “Biocontrol of invasive crayfish using european eels and the implications for river geomorphology and flood risk” (EA funded), expected 2020
+- Bethany Worley: “Biocontrol of invasive crayfish using European eels and the implications for river geomorphology and flood risk” (EA funded), expected 2021

-- Amelia Bulcock: “The geomorphic and hydraulic impacts of complex weir removals: Evaluating risk in river restoration” (NERC funded), expected 2020
+- Amelia Bulcock: “The geomorphic and hydraulic impacts of complex weir removals: Evaluating risk in river restoration” (NERC), expected 2021

 Recent postgraduate research students